|Nutritional Guidelines (per serving)|

 |Total Fat 0g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Once only used as a palate cleanser, sorbets are served for dessert these days too.
-Most Sorbets are placed directly in the freezer and stirred a lot to keep them from freezing solid.
+Most sorbets are placed directly in the freezer and stirred a lot to keep them from freezing solid.
 For a much smoother version, this recipe is made in an ice cream maker.
-Enjoy this Lemon Sorbet.
-It’s particularly enjoyable after a spicy meal on a hot day.
+This lemon sorbet is particularly enjoyable after a spicy meal on a hot day.